 1. Identify the domain management provider

-First, you need to determine where your domain is being managed – it could be GoDaddy, Namecheap, PA Vietnam, or another provider.
-This helps you know where to access to view DNS configuration, manage SSL, or set up security.
+First, you need to identify where the domain name is being managed – it could be GoDaddy, Namecheap, PA Vietnam, or another provider.
+This helps you know where to access to view DNS configurations, manage SSL, or set security settings.

 TIP: If you use a CMS like WordPress, check which hosting the DNS is pointing to in order to avoid service interruptions.